 There’s also an over-the-counter treatment called alli which is available from our sister company, ChemistDirect.co.uk.
 It is similar to Xenical, but contains a lower strength of orlistat in each capsule, and doesn’t require a prescription.

 Please note, our weight loss treatments are not available for:

 - Patients under the age of 18 years old

 - People suffering from chronic malabsorption syndrome or cholestasis

 - Pregnant or breast-feeding women

-What are the best weight loss pills for you?
+What is the best weight loss treatment for you?

-You should make sure that any slimming supplements you find on the internet are medically approved.
-With our UK-based GP consultation service, we can help find the best treatment for you, and we only prescribe UK-licensed medicines from our registered pharmacy.
+You should make sure that any medicines or supplements you find on the internet and consider using are UK-licensed products.
+Our UK-based online doctor service can help you find the best treatment for you and where appropriate, prescribe medication that is licensed to be used in the UK.

 Reduced calories, increased exercise

 We are the UK’s largest and first online pharmacy.
 Established in 1999, we can dispense medication for a range of common conditions from our NHS-contracted facility in Leeds.
 We can also dispense your NHS repeat prescriptions.
-To learn more, click here.
+To learn more, visit our NHS repeat prescription service.